aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/conversion/json-to-emf/_index.md

 ---
 title: JSON to EMF Convert API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to convert JSON format file to EMF format file.
 url: /nodejs/conversion/json-to-emf/
 ---